 Embrace the cool change and all the opportunities to experience a different side of Wadjemup / Rottnest Island that come with it.
 Here’s your guide to enjoying all that the island has to offer during winter:

-1. Quokkas: Cool weather increases kwoka (quokka) activity and welcomes the arrival of quokka joeys.
+2. Quokkas: Cool weather increases kwoka (quokka) activity and welcomes the arrival of quokka joeys.
 Visitors in August will delight in the sight of tiny joeys peeking out of their mothers’ pouches.
+Visit the best quokka spotting locations.

-2. Whales: Keep your eyes to the coastline!
+3. Whales: Keep your eyes to the coastline!
 Sightings of these majestic creatures can begin as early as June, with migration season in full force from August.
-Find where to spot them here.
+Find where to spot them.

-3. Birds: Winter rains bring bursting birdlife to the island, particularly around ngobar (coastal) areas and the balyan boodja (wetlands).
-Discover the birds you may encounter here.
+4. Birds: Winter rains bring bursting birdlife to the island, particularly around ngobar (coastal) areas and the balyan boodja (wetlands).
+Discover the birds you may encounter.

-10. Golf: Bring your buddies for a 9-hole round surrounded by nature, from lush tuart trees to the flowing waters of the course’s creeks.
+10. Golf for big kids and little: Bring your buddies for a 9-hole round surrounded by nature, or tackle the 18 thrilling holes of the mini golf course.

 11. Lawn bowls: The golf course isn’t the only green that beckons; slip off your shoes and enjoy some casual competition on a clear day.